laro/Cilia/2 Standard Lib/7 ByteStream & IO.md

 ## Network & Device IO

+> **Note**
+> This is not necessarily part of the core language.
+> I'm just thinking about what a good API might look like.

 - `NetworkConnection`, derived from `ByteStream`,
     - a base class for TCP/IP, Bluetooth RFCOMM, infrared, ...